TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='educations'></span>

 # 🔥 News
-* [2025.08] I will be joining Huawei Technology Ltd. as an AI Researcher!
+* [2025.08] I will join Huawei Technology Ltd. as an AI Researcher!
 * [2025.06] Our paper is awarded as the **Best Paper Candidate** of ICME 2025!
 * [2025.03] Our paper _"ProDehaze: Prompting Diffusion Models Toward Faithful Image Dehazing"_ is accepted to IEEE International Conference on Multimedia&Expo (ICME 2025) as **oral** presentation!
 * [2024.07] Our paper _"Difflare: Removing Image Lens Flare with Latent Diffusion Models"_ is accepted to British Machine Vision Conference (BMVC 2024)!